Doctor Slump (TV series)

-Doctor Slump is a 2024 South Korean medical romantic comedy television series written by Baek Seon-woo, directed by Oh Hyun-jong, and starring Park Hyung-sik, Park Shin-hye, Yoon Park, and Gong Seong-ha.
-The series revolves around two former high school rivals, Yeo Jeong-woo and Nam Ha-neul, who reunite after years of separation.
-It aired on JTBC from January 27, to March 17, 2024, every Saturday and Sunday at 22:30 (KST).
+Doctor Slump is a 2024 South Korean medical romantic comedy television series written by Baek Seon-woo, directed by Oh Hyun-jong, and starring Park Hyung-sik, Park Shin-hye, Yoon Park, and Kong Seong-ha.
+The series depicts the lives of two former high school rivals who reunite during the lowest points of their respective careers.

+Produced under SLL and HighZium Studio, principal photography took place in Seoul, Busan, and Pyeongchang between March and October 2023.
+The series aired on JTBC from January 27, to March 17, 2024, every Saturday and Sunday at 22:30 (KST).
 It is also available for streaming on TVING in South Korea, and on Netflix in selected regions.

+Doctor Slump received positive reviews for its sensitive portrayal of mental health, burnout, and the chemistry between the lead actors, Park Hyung-sik and Park Shin-hye, marking their first collaboration since the 2013 SBS TV series The Heirs.
+The series was also a commercial success, reaching a peak nationwide viewership of 8.2% on Nielsen Korea.
+It also gained significant international popularity, ranking first on the Netflix Global Top 10 list for non-English television series and remained on the charts for nine consecutive weeks.